ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 7. **Pin Gallery.** Choose and add images to each pin gallery.

 == Changelog ==

+= 1.2.2 - 2024-12-18 =
+* Compatibility for the updated Elementor colors and typography schema.

 = 1.2.1 - 2024-11-16 =
 * Enhanced compatibility with the latest WordPress and Elementor versions.